11ty/eleventy/README.md

 #### Front Matter on Everything

-#### Global Data File
+#### (Optional) Global Data File

-Optionally add a global data file (default is `data.json`) to set global static data available to templates.
-This file name is can be set using the `globalDataFile` configuration option.
+Optionally add a global data file to set global static data available to all templates.
+See the `globalDataFile` configuration below.

 The global data file will be pre-processed by a template engine specified under the `jsonDataTemplateEngine` configuration option.
 Note that `package.json` data is available to these options under the `_package` variable.